buymetehbing/switcheo-code-challenge/README.md

 ## Tasks

 All codes can be found in their respective folders in `src/`. <br>
-To view the website for task 2, simply [click here](https://buymetehbing.github.io/switcheo-code-challenge/).
+To view the website for task 2, simply [click here](https://buymetehbing.github.io/switcheo-code-challenge/). <br>
+As for task 3, I've stated the issues in `sample.tsx` and provided my refactored version in `solution.tsx`.

 ## Screenshot